Reef IQ? Play our new game

 Once you are qualified to become part of a Reef Check Australia many of our survey expeditions are free-of-charge.
 Where fees apply towards food or fuel we aim to keep these as low as possible.
 We are supported by many of the dive operators along the Great Barrier Reef coast and therefore you will get the opportunity to visit many spectacular dive sites.
 Please note that expenses such as food, travel and accommodation are not covered by Reef Check Australia.
 Certain liveaboards trips do attract additional charges to cover fuel and food costs, however the vast majority of our operators provide free of charge berth space, or we cover these expenses through grant funding.

 12. Do I need my own dive equipment?

 Reef Check Australia advises that you purchase your own dive equipment.
-Not only will this be less expensive and easier than hiring equipment in the long-run, but your familiarity with your equipment will help you to maintain the good buoyancy control necessary to complete a Reef Check survey.
+Not only will this be less expensive and easier than hiring equipment in the long-run, but your familiarity with your own equipment will help you to maintain the good buoyancy control necessary to complete a Reef Check survey.

 13. Do I need my own insurance?

 You must have dive insurance (for example, as a DAN member) or which covers you against emergency evacuation from a dive site.
 Please note that medical insurance is offered by DAN at an additional cost to cover you against diving injuries and accidents.
 We understand that QLD Ambulance cover will provide emergency evacuation from the scene if you can prove that you are a QLD resident.

 14. Do I need to speak English?